US-born Dalit scholar Gail Omvedt passes away in Sangli | english.lokmat.com

 US-born Dalit scholar Gail Omvedt passes away in Sangli

-Sangli (Maharashtra), Aug 25 Renowned US-born researcher, writer on Ambedkarism and Dalit movement Dr. Gail Omvedt passed away ...
+Sangli (Maharashtra), Aug 25 Dr Gail Omvedt, US-born renowned Dalit researcher, writer on Ambedkarism and the movement for ...

-Sangli (Maharashtra), Aug 25 Renowned US-born researcher, writer on Ambedkarism and Dalit movement Dr. Gail Omvedt passed away following a brief illness at Kasegaon, here early on Wednesday, said an aide.
+Sangli (Maharashtra), Aug 25 Dr Gail Omvedt, US-born renowned Dalit researcher, writer on Ambedkarism and the movement for the oppressed classes, passed away following a brief illness at Kasegaon, here early on Wednesday, said an aide.

 She was 81 and is survived by her husband Dr. Bharat Patankar, a daughter Prachi, son-in-law Tejaswi and grand-daughter Nia, who have settled in the US.

+"She made immense contributions in various fields like rights and justice for women and underprivileged, literature, social fields, besides being a researcher and scholar," Thackeray said in a message.

+All India Kisan Sabha President Dr. Ashok Dhawale described her as "a progressive intellectual-cum-activist par excellence" and offered condolences to the bereaved family.

-Born in Minneapolis in the US state of Minnesota, Dr. Omvedt came to India after completing her higher studies and plunged herself into the various social movements for the Dalits, poor and downtrodden, farmers, women and other public causes.
+Born in Minneapolis in the US state of Minnesota, Dr. Omvedt came to India after completing her higher studies and plunged herself into the various social movements for the Dalits, poor and downtrodden, farmers, women's liberation and empowerment, the rights of tribals and other public causes.

 The Omvedt-Patankar couple founded the Shramik Mukti Dal in the early-1980s, while she became an Indian citizen around 1983.